You've Hired an Attorney, What's Next?

 At the onset of representation, assuming you’ve contacted your attorney shortly after the auto accident and you’re still obtaining medical care, your lawyer should periodically keep in contact with you about how you feel, if there are any new medical complaints, and if you are receiving medical treatment and with whom.
 Your attorney should be documenting your medical care in your file, and doing it regularly to ensure no bits of information potentially vital to your claim, falls in the cracks.

 Your attorney must keep you informed of changes in your symptoms and/or changes in your medical care.
-Your attorney should detail your file with this information so when it’s time to present your claim to the insurance company, every aspect of your treatment is provided.
+Your attorney should detail your file with this information so that every aspect of your treatment is provided when it’s time to present your claim to the insurance company.

 Once your attorney possesses all the necessary documentation, a “Demand Package” is commonly prepared.
 A Demand Package is sent to the at-fault party’s insurance company demanding a specific total amount to settle all your claims.
 The idea of a “Demand Package” is to present your total picture.
 Details of the auto accident are discussed, and evidence detailing the collision should be attached as exhibits (e.g., property damage estimates, photographs, a copy of the traffic collision report, etc.).